kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

    (e.g. limits are not below requested resources, QoS class does not change).
 1. API Server calls all Admission Controllers to verify the Pod Update.
-   * If any of the Controllers rejects the update, they set PodResizeSuccess PodCondition's Reason to Rejected<Reason>, and Status to false.
+   * If any of the Controllers rejects the update, they set PodResizeSuccess PodCondition's Reason to Rejected<Reason>, and set Status to false.
-1. API Server updates the PodSpec object with new desired ResourceRequirements.
+1. API Server updates PodSpec object with the new desired ResourceRequirements.
-1. Scheduler observes that ResourceRequirements and ResourceAllocated differ.
+1. Scheduler observes that ResourceRequirements and ResourceAllocations differ.
    It checks its cache to determine if in-place resource resizing is possible.
-   * If Node has capacity to accommodate new resource values, it updates its resource cache using max(ResourceRequirements, ResourceAllocated), and sets PodResizePending PodCondition's Status to true, and Reason to AwaitingPodResize.
+   * If Node has capacity to accommodate new resource values, it updates its resource cache using max(ResourceRequirements, ResourceAllocations), and sets PodResizing PodCondition's Status to false, and Reason to Accepted.
-   * If required, it pre-empts lower-priority Pods, setting the PodResizePending PodCondition's Reason to AwaitingPreemption.
-Once the lower-priority Pods are evicted, Scheduler sets the PodResizePending PodCondition's Reason to AwaitingPodResize, and the flow continues.
+   * If required, it pre-empts lower-priority Pods, setting the PodResizing PodCondition's Status to true, and Reason to AwaitingPreemption.
+Once lower-priority Pods are evicted, Scheduler sets PodResizing PodCondition's Status to false, Reason to Accepted, and the flow continues.
-   * If Node does not have capacity to accommodate new resource values, it sets the PodResizeSuccess PodCondition's Reason to FailedNodeCapacity, and Status to false.
+   * If Node does not have capacity to accommodate the new resource values, it sets the PodResizing PodCondition's Reason to FailedNodeCapacity, and sets Status to false.
-1. Kubelet observes that PodResizePending PodCondition's Reason field is set to AwaitingPodResize, and checks its Node allocatable resources against the new ResourceRequirements for fit.
+1. Kubelet observes that ResourceAllocations have changed, and checks its Node allocatable resources against the new ResourceAllocations for fit.
-   * Kubelet sees that new ResourceRequirements fits, admits the new Resources, applies the new cgroup limits to the Pod and its Containers, sets the PodStatus ResourceAllocated to match ResourceRequirements, sets the PodResizeSuccess PodCondition's Status to true, Reason to Success, and sets PodResizePending PodConditions's Status to false, Reason to Complete.
+   * Kubelet sees that new ResourceAllocations fits, applies the new cgroup limits to the Pod and its Containers, and sets PodStatus ResourcesAllocated to the new ResourceAllocations.
+It also sets PodResizeSuccess PodCondition's Status to true, and Reason to Success.
-   * Kubelet sees that new ResourceRequirements does not fit Node’s allocatable resources, and sets the PodResizeSuccess PodCondition's Reason to FailedNodeCapacity, Status to false, and sets the PodResizePending PodCondition's Status to false, Reason to Complete.
-This can happen due to race-condition with multiple schedulers.
+   * Kubelet sees that new ResourceRequirements does not fit Node’s allocatable resources, and sets the PodResizeSuccess PodCondition's Reason to FailedNodeCapacity, and sets Status to false.
+This can happen due to race conditions when multiple schedulers are in use.
-1. Scheduler observes PodResizePending PodCondition's Status field has changed.
+1. Scheduler observes PodResizeSuccess PodCondition's Status field has changed or PodStatus ResourcesAllocated has changed.
-   * Case 1: PodResizeSuccess PodCondition's Status is true, and ResourceRequirements matches ResourceAllocated.
-Scheduler updates cache using the updated ResourceAllocated values.
+   * Case 1: PodResizeSuccess PodCondition's Status is true, and PodSpec's ResourceRequirements matches PodStatus's ResourcesAllocated.
+Scheduler updates cache using the updated ResourcesAllocated values.
    * Case 2: PodResizeSuccess PodCondition's Status is false.
-Scheduler updates its cache using unchanged ResourceAllocated values for accounting.
+Scheduler rolls back its cache update and ResourceAllocations to reflect the current PodStaus ResourcesAllocated values.
-1. The initiating actor observes that ResourceAllocated has changed.
+1. The initiating actor observes that ResourcesAllocated has changed.
-   * Case 1: ResourceRequirements and ResourceAllocated match again, signifying a successful completion of Pod resources in-place resizing.
+   * Case 1: ResourceRequirements and ResourcesAllocated match again, signifying a successful completion of Pod resources in-place resizing.
    * Case 2: PodResizeSuccess PodCondition's Status field shows false, and the initiating actor may take alternative action.
      A few possible examples (perhaps controlled by a Retry policy):
-     - Initiating actor (user/VPA) handles it perhaps by deleting the Pod to trigger a replacement Pod with new resources for scheduling.
+     - Initiating actor (user/VPA) handles it perhaps by evicting the Pod to trigger a replacement Pod with new resources for scheduling.
      - Initiating actor is a Controller (Job,Deployment,..), and sets the PodResizeSuccess PodCondition's Reason to Retrying, (based on other Pods